SAE-V: Interpreting Multimodal Models for Enhanced Alignment: Interpretability Analysis with

 \paragraph{Case Analysis} Figure~\ref{fig:seminar_experi_1} illustrates the image patches when using $\mathcal{L}_0$\ metric for filtering.
 Even when employing the simplest $\mathcal{L}_0$ metric, \ours{} is still able to effectively capture the critical semantic information of the image. \footnote{More cases and analyses are presented in Appendix~\ref{appendix:Semantic_Experiment}.}

 \paragraph{Quantized Results} The quantized results are presented in Figure~\ref{fig:seminar_experi_2}, where we observe that, for all methods, preserving 75\% or 50\% of the patches achieves an accuracy close to that obtained using the full image.
 In the challenging scenario where only 25\% of the patches are retained, $\mathcal{L}_0$ method, $\mathcal{L}_1$ method, and cosine similarity score method maintain accuracy levels close to 70\%, and all methods significantly surpass the accuracy obtained by the random preservation method.
-These results demonstrate that \ours{} can accurately capture critical information in images and that the methods proposed in Section \ref{sec:datafilter} effectively utilized \ours{} features during inference.
+These results demonstrate that \ours{} can accurately capture critical information in images and that the methods proposed in Section \ref{sec:datafilter} effectively utilize \ours{} features during inference. \footnote{More experiments and their quantative analysis are presented in Appendix ~\ref{appendix:quant_anal}}